tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 Multiple allegations against Matthew have risen in recent years, with many police officers working on the case early on, saying that it was not a hate crime but a drug murder, that Matthew was a meth dealer, though other officers vehemently disagree with this attack.
 In 2013, a book entitled *The Book of Matt* was released that claimed Matthew to be a meth-dealing, heroin-addicted prostitute that had multiple sexual encounters with his killers.
 The author, Steven Jimenez, has been decried by LGBT rights organizations, politicians, media figures and everyone who knew Matt.
-In an interview, Jimenez said, <q>"This does not make the perfect poster boy for the gay-rights movement.
-Which is a big part of the reason my book has been so trashed."</q>
+In an interview, Jimenez said, <u>[James reads the following quote with utter contempt]</u>

+> "This does not make the perfect poster boy for the gay-rights movement.
+Which is a big part of the reason my book has been so trashed."

 </james>
 <from></from>